-By Rosie Spinks, EcoSalon
+By Rosie Spinks

-“I’m so jealous,” and “Ugh, you’re so lucky,” are often repeat offenders.
+“I’m so jealous,” and, “Ugh, you’re so lucky,” are oft-repeated replies.

 The merits of long-term travel are hard to quantify and even harder to overstate.
-While saving up enough money beforehand is a much less risky undertaking, it’s also limiting in that your travels will come to an end when the money’s gone, which is usually a much shorter interval than the time you took to earn it.
+While saving up enough money beforehand is a much less risky undertaking, it’s also limiting in that your travels will come to an end when the money’s gone, which is usually a much shorter interval than the time it took to earn it.

 Teaching English as a Foreign Language

-If you’re reading this sentence, you have something that a vast majority of the world population really wants: the ability to speak intelligible English.
+If you’re reading this sentence, you have something a vast majority of the world population really wants: the ability to speak intelligible English.
 A third of China’s population (roughly 400 million people) are currently learning English, and they want people like you to teach it to them.
-The acronym TEFL is a blanket term that refers to teaching English abroad in a general sense; there is no one set way to get certified as a TEFL teacher, nor is there a requirement to speak the language of the host country.
+The acronym TEFL is a blanket term that refers to teaching English abroad in a general sense; there is no set way to get certified as a TEFL teacher, nor is there a requirement to speak the language of the host country.

 The growth in interest in organic agriculture worldwide means that there are more opportunities than ever to travel and farm at the same time.
 World Wide Opportunities in Organic Farming (WWOOF) has networks in roughly 100 countries around the world, from coffee farms in Kona to dairy farms in South Africa.
-While WWOOFing, you’re given food and accommodation (which isn’t necessarily plush), but it’s not for free.
-You will be expected to get your hands dirty and work hard, though you will hopefully be learning valuable skills and tenets or organic farming and gardening at the same time.
+While WWOOFing, you’re given food and accommodation (which isn’t necessarily plush), but it’s not free either.
+You will have to get your hands dirty and work hard, though you will hopefully be learning valuable skills and tenets or organic farming and gardening at the same time.

 Go Off the Books

-To get a sense of what’s available before you go, start by searching Gumtree (which is similar to Craigslist, but used much more widely outside of the United States).
-While it may not be a good plan to depend on this from the get-go, it’s certainly a way to extend your trip once you’re already in a country and your funds are running low.
+To get a sense of what’s available before you go, start by searching Gumtree (which is similar to Craigslist, but used much more widely outside the United States).
+While it might not be a good plan to depend on this from the get-go, it’s certainly a way to extend your trip once you’re already in a country and your funds are running low.

 Travel Begets Travel

-If your new friends have offered a place to crash in the Southern Hemisphere somewhere down the line, don’t be shy about getting in touch — that’s the single most compelling reason to not delete your Facebook account.
+If your new friends have offered a place to crash in the Southern Hemisphere somewhere down the line, don’t be shy about getting in touch — that’s the single most compelling reason not to delete your Facebook account.
 And just make sure you’re willing to do the same when they contact you.